- In Action

 The operational responsibility for dealing with marine pollution involving HNS has the same structure as for oil pollution response.
 Finland’s capability for responding to HNS incidents is rather limited and two of the oil recovery vessels are built according to the CHEMREC class.

 Regional and bilateral agreements

-- Bilateral agreements exist with the Russian Federation and with Estonia
+Bilateral agreements with the Russian Federation and with Estonia.